Gunman kills 19 children, 2 teachers in Texas school rampage - NewsBreak

 Gunman kills 19 children, 2 teachers in Texas school rampage

-UVALDE, Texas — (AP) — The 18-year-old gunman who slaughtered 19 children and two teachers at a Texas elementary school barricaded himself inside a single classroom and “began shooting anyone that was in his way,” authorities said Wednesday in detailing the latest mass killing to rock the U.S.
+UVALDE, Texas — (AP) — An 18-year-old gunman who killed 19 children and two teachers at a Texas elementary school barricaded himself inside a classroom, "shooting anyone that was in his way," an official said Wednesday, describing the latest in a gruesome, yearslong series of mass killings at churches, schools and stores.

-Law enforcement officers eventually broke into the classroom and killed the gunman, who used an AR-style rifle.
-Police and others responding to Tuesday’s attack also went around breaking windows at the school to enable students and teachers to escape, Lt.
-Christopher Olivarez of the Texas Department of Public Safety said on NBC’s “Today” show.
+Police and others responding to Tuesday's attack broke windows at the school in an effort to allow students and teachers inside to escape, Lt.
+Christopher Olivarez of the Texas Department of Public Safety said Wednesday on NBC’s “Today.”

-Olivarez told CNN that all the victims were in the same fourth-grade classroom at Robb Elementary.
+Olivarez told CNN that all victims were in the same fourth-grade classroom at Robb Elementary School.
+Eventually, the shooter was killed by law enforcement.

-The killer "barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” he said.
-"It just shows you the complete evil of the shooter.”

-Dillon Silva, whose nephew was in a nearby classroom, said students were watching a movie when a bullet shattered a window.
-Moments later, their teacher saw the armed assailant walk past the door.

-On that day, an Instagram account appearing to belong to the gunman shared a photo of two AR-style rifles.

-Officers found one of the rifles in Ramos’ truck, the other in the school, according to the briefing.
-Ramos was wearing a tactical vest, but it had no hardened body-armor plates inside, lawmakers were told.
-He also dropped a backpack containing several magazines full of ammunition near the school entrance.

-The attack in the heavily Latino town of Uvalde was the deadliest school shooting in the U.S. since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.
+Tuesday's assault in the heavily Latino town of Uvalde was the deadliest shooting at a U.S. school since a gunman killed 20 children and six adults at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.

-Families in Uvalde waited hours for word on their children.
-At the town civic center where some gathered Tuesday night, the silence was broken repeatedly by screams and wails.
+Families waited hours for word on their children.
+At the town civic center where some gathered, the silence was broken repeatedly by screams and wailing.
 "No!
 Please, no!" one man yelled as he embraced another man.

 Adolfo Cruz, a 69-year-old air conditioning repairman, was still outside the school as the sun set, seeking word on his 10-year-old great-granddaughter, Eliajha Cruz Torres.